mallarapuharishpov-sys/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+### data warehose and analytics project using sql server

-buliding a modern data warehouse with SQl Server, including ETL processes, data modeling, and analytics
+i am creating my firt repository with the help of data with barra